Satvik601/satvik-langgraph-mat496/README.md

   >I explored how to structure conversations using message sequences and connect them through nodes and conditional edges in a graph.

   >I practiced integrating chat models with external tools and executing tool calls to make interactions more dynamic and functional.

+>Video 5-
+  > Learned how a router enables dynamic control flow in LangGraph by letting the chat model decide between natural language responses and tool invocations.

+  >Understood how to build conditional logic using nodes and edges to route execution based on model decisions.

+  >Gained practical knowledge of tool integration with LangChain, using llm.bind_tools() to let the model call tools like multiply(a, b) during interaction.